xenakas/dsba_ecm_2022/README.md

 30 of January 23:55 HA7 - to be submitted through Classroom

 - [Link](https://docs.google.com/spreadsheets/d/1phl2k08wvJvh8TJSxcBRnmnrYJCVC39ZPWGrq4wcztw/edit?usp=sharing) for the HA grades
-- If you have questions conserning the HA grading, put them [here](https://docs.google.com/spreadsheets/d/14xR9zwdBNrWQIhd8VsWdqHHgeca8l-2DxU6U3xYolsI/edit?usp=sharing) within 3 days after grades publication
+- If you have questions conserning the HA grading, you can adress them to @ellenkim22 within 5 days after grades publication.
 - Grades for HA5-6 will not be accounted for the Grade in 1st in Semester, however will be accounted for the final grade of the course as other home assignments.

 How to set up a Class: